Phil Goff talks to Paula Bennett about life after politics

 Auckland mayor Phil Goff is on the way out.
 The voluntarily soon-to-be ex-mayor joined his sometime political sparing partner Paula Bennett to chat on her NZ Herald podcast Ask Me Anything.

-Goff has spent the last 41 years in public service.
-He first became a member of parliament in 1981.
-While was an MP Goff served as a senior minister in the fifth Labour Government, handling portfolios like justice, foreign affairs and trade and defence.
+Goff has spent the past 41 years in public service.
+He became a member of Parliament in 1981.
+While an MP, Goff served as a senior minister in the fifth Labour Government, handling portfolios like justice, foreign affairs and trade and defence.
 He also led the Labour Party and was Leader of the Opposition.

-Goff left Parliament in 2016 and was then elected as Mayor of Auckland, a role which he has now held for two terms, and is giving up shortly.
+Goff left Parliament in 2016 and was then elected mayor of Auckland, a role he has held for two terms, and is giving up shortly.

 Goff doesn't fancy himself much of a partier, saying the "serious" world of politics knocks it out of you but he gets lots of people coming up to him with questions at events.
 This reaching out to the mayor can even extend to Auckland city traffic.

-Goff considers his many years in the public eye as a public service but acknowledges it can be, "60-70 per cent frustration and 30-40 per cent satisfaction."
+Goff considers his many years in the public eye as a public service but acknowledges it can be, "60 to 70 per cent frustration and 30 to 40 per cent satisfaction."

 Goff was surprised but delighted.